Hurricane Harvey Relief From ‘Zees and ‘Zors, Part II

 Dogtopia: Fundraising is taking place in all Dogtopia locations, and its corporate office will be matching each store’s contribution dollar-for-dollar up to $15,000.
 The proceeds raised will be split between the Hurricane Harvey Relief Fund and S.A.V.E.
 Rescue Coalition, a nonprofit consisting of 100 percent volunteer efforts that reunites dogs lost in the hurricane to their families.

 Jack in the Box: Jack in the Box offered free combo meals to uniformed first responders and county officials at Jack in the Box restaurants in the Houston area.
-The Jack in the Box foundation contributed $50,000 to the American Red Cross, and the company made a $100,000 donation to support employees of franchised restaurants affected by the hurricane.
+The Jack in the Box foundation contributed $50,000 to the American Red Cross, and the Jack in the Box National Franchise Association made a $100,000 donation to support employees of franchised restaurants affected by the hurricane.

 McDonald’s: McDonald’s announced it would donate $1 million to the American Red Cross, and announced a $250,000 employee matching program.
 Local restaurants donated thousands of water bottles to the local Red Cross, and open restaurants in the Houston area provided free meals to first responders.